slim-python/youtube-auto-commenter/README.md

 # youtube-auto-commenter

-Note: currently this is working for 1920x1080 screen resoultion only
+<b>Note: currently this is working for 1920x1080 screen resoultion only

 to check your secreen size go to your